Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 Advanced Placement and Transfer Credit

-- If you received sufficiently high grades in Advanced Placement Physics 2, or International Baccalaureate Certificate Physics HL, or British-patterned A-level Physics, you may receive exemption from or credit for PHYS 101.
-If you are uncertain about advanced placement credit, you can register for PHYS 101 to ensure a seat, and drop it later.
-If you plan to get a UBC physics or astronomy degree, we recommend that you take PHYS 107 or 117.
+- If you received sufficiently high grades in Advanced Placement Physics 2, or International Baccalaureate Certificate Physics HL, or British-patterned A-level Physics, you may receive exemption from or credit for PHYS 131 lecture-only course.
+However, this does not include the lab component formerly included in PHYS 101 (now PHYS 131); Lab credits are now separate courses PHYS 119 and PHYS 109 (Enriched).
+If you are uncertain about advanced placement credit, you can register for PHYS 131 to ensure a seat, and drop it later.
+If you plan to get a UBC physics or astronomy degree, we recommend that you take PHYS 106 or 117.

 - Transfer students should check their transfer credits at Student Service Centre (SSC).
 Algebra-based Physics courses do not usually qualify.
-Lecture-only courses do not qualify for PHYS 101, 102, or 107 credit unless separate lab courses were also taken (because those UBC courses have lab components)., However if you took a calculus-based lecture-only course that transfers as "PHYS 1st," you may be able to upgrade the credit to the new lecture-only PHYS 117 or 118 courses or receive exemptions from them (see Registration FAQ for instructions)
+Lecture-only courses qualify for PHYS 131 (formerly PHYS 101+lab), however, PHYS 131 includes a tutorial component, not a lab component: lab components for 1st Year are the PHYS 119 lab, or PHYS 109 Enriched lab.
+If you took a calculus-based lecture-only course that transfers as "PHYS 1st," you may be able to upgrade the credit to the new lecture-only PHYS 117 or 118 courses or receive exemptions from them (see Registration FAQ for instructions).
+PHYS 131 (formerly PHYS 101) is a lecture+tutorial course designed for life science students.

 Return to the top